QuartzWeb is the online registration system for EUSR.

 Only Approved Trainers can download delivery support materials, tests and answers for SHEA, NWH and SCO.

-*Please note, if you haven’t already, you will need to appoint a ‘Lead Administrator’ for your organisation – this is the individual who has the authority to add or amend a main site and allocate Administrator roles to your team – to find out how to notify us click here.
+*Please note, if you haven’t already, you will need to appoint a ‘Lead Administrator’ for your organisation – this is the individual who has the authority to add or amend a main site and allocate Administrator roles to your team.

 Schemes in QuartzWeb